Kenny Cooper: Seattle Sounders FC

-Having failed to agree to a new contract with FC Dallas, Cooper was due to be made available in the 2013 MLS Re-Entry Draft.
+Having failed to reach an agreement on a new contract with FC Dallas, Cooper was due to be made available in the 2013 MLS Re-Entry Draft.
 However, on 13 December 2013, prior to the draft, Seattle Sounders FC announced that they had acquired the rights to negotiate a contract with Cooper, as well as allocation money, in exchange for midfielder Adam Moffat, and signed him to a contract on December 19, 2013.
-In his first season with the club Cooper helped Seattle in capturing the 2014 Lamar Hunt U.S. Open Cup scoring six goals in four games, including a two-goal, two-assist effort in the semifinals against Chicago on August 13.
+In his first season with the club, Cooper helped Seattle capture the 2014 Lamar Hunt U.S. Open Cup, scoring six goals in four games, including a two-goal, two-assist effort in the semifinals against Chicago on August 13.
 He was named the U.S. Open Cup Player of the Tournament.

 Montreal Impact

-On April 12, 2015, Cooper moved to Montreal Impact via MLS waivers.
+On April 12, 2015, Cooper moved to the Montreal Impact via MLS waivers.
 He made only one appearance with the club due to an injury.

-Cooper had trials with Orlando City SC, New York Red Bulls, Sporting Kansas City, and FC Dallas but no playing contracts were agreed.
+Cooper had trials with Orlando City SC, New York Red Bulls, Sporting Kansas City, and FC Dallas, but no playing contracts were agreed.

 International career

 After the retirement of Brian McBride, Cooper was considered to be a potential long-term solution at striker for the national team.
-Cooper got his first cap and first goal for the national team on January 20, 2007, against Denmark where he scored a goal after coming on near the end of the game.
-He then appeared in a game against Guatemala, which was played in his MLS club's home stadium, Pizza Hut Park, as a second half sub.
+Cooper earned his first cap and goal for the national team on January 20, 2007, against Denmark, where he scored a goal after coming on near the end of the game.
+He then appeared in a game against Guatemala, played at his MLS club's home stadium, Pizza Hut Park, as a second half sub.
 He was unable to take part in the 2007 Copa América after he was sidelined with a broken right tibia.
 On November 20, 2008, Cooper got his first World Cup Qualifying start and his first World Cup qualifying-round goal against Guatemala in the final game of the semifinal group stage.
-On July 18, 2009, Cooper took a boot to the chest from Roman Torres of Panama, resulting in a penalty kick which he took to put the U.S. through to the semifinal round of the CONCACAF Gold Cup.
+On July 18, 2009, Cooper took a boot to the chest from Roman Torres of Panama, resulting in a penalty kick, which he took to put the U.S. through to the semifinal round of the CONCACAF Gold Cup.
 Five days later, Cooper scored near the end of the match against Honduras to give the U.S. a 2–0 lead and to put them safely into the final of the 2009 CONCACAF Gold Cup.
 He has a total of 10 international appearances (caps) with 4 goals.